 Open plan kitchen in the Achieve Homes display house at Denman Prospect

 The most important thing when designing your kitchen is to be realistic about what’s achievable in your space.
-As our design crush Neale Whitaker says ‘Luxury shouldn’t feel cramped’ so it may not be possible to fit in every inclusion you want.
+As our design crush Neale Whitaker says ‘Luxury shouldn’t feel cramped’.
+It may not be possible to fit in every inclusion you want.
 Prioritise what’s most important to you and execute those elements well.

 L shaped